t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Merging files

 The only information we can use to merge the two datasets are the names of the municipalities.
 As the FSO uses different spellings for some municipalities (e.g. *Zurzach* and *Bad Zurzach*), we have harmonized the names of approximately 30 municipalities.
-We have also translated the German-language variables into English.
+We have also translated the German-language variable names into English.
 The translations are based on the English terms provided by the FSO in the file (*data/original/ts-x-21.03.01-APPENDIX.ods*).
 Finally the files were merged:
 ```
 data = pd.merge(municipalities, turnouts, on='Municipality', how='inner')
 ```
-### Standization of values
+### Standardization of values

 All values were standardized and saved in a separate dataframe so that variables that are on different scales can be compared with each other.
 Further information you find in the article *Common pitfalls in the interpretation of coefficients of linear models* on scikit-learn.org<sup>[X]</sup>